BleuLlama/LlamaVampireDrive/README.md

 	E.

-## Filesystem
+## Filesystem - Details

 The filesystem on the flash drive is set up specifically to make usage more useful.
-All of the files and heirarchies for these interactions are within a directory named "LL".
-For the sake of this document, this folder/directory will be referred to as MS:/LL  This is the LL directory in the mass storage drive.
+All of the files and heirarchies for these interactions are within a directory named "FS".
+For the sake of this document, this folder/directory will be referred to as MS:/FS  This is the LL directory in the mass storage drive.

 For the boot process, the files explained above are on the disk as:

-    MS:/LL/BOOTC000.BAS
+    MS:/FS/BOOTC000.BAS
-    MS:/LL/BOOT0000.ROM
+    MS:/FS/BOOT0000.ROM

 The virtual disks are stored in the DRV subdirectory:

-	MS:/LL/DRV/
+	MS:/FS/DRV/

 In there, each folder is a virtual disk.
 For now, there is a 1:1 corrolation between these disks and CP/M disks.
 So for the first three drives, their contents will be in the
 folders:

-	MS:/LL/DRV/A/
+	MS:/FS/DRV/A/
-	MS:/LL/DRV/B/
+	MS:/FS/DRV/B/
-	MS:/LL/DRV/C/
+	MS:/FS/DRV/C/

 And within each are a 4-digit zero padded directory that specifes the track, and within each of those are a file for